 We closely monitor the progress and attainment of our children with Special Educational Needs to ensure that they achieve their full potential.
 In some cases, a member of staff works with small groups or individual children to provide intensive support.
-Where appropriate, an Individual Education Plan is drawn up stating the targets and approaches to be adopted for each child.
+Where appropriate, a Pupil Passport, Targeted Learning Plan or Behaviour Plan is written, identifying targets, approaches and strategies to be adopted for each child.
 Progress against these planned targets is reviewed regularly.

 To see how we compare to other schools, please click here